This post may contain affiliate links. Please read our disclosure policy.

 two buttermilk pancakes on a blue plate topped with butter and syrup next to a glass of orange juice and bananas.

-Looking for more single serving pancake recipes?
-Try our Classic Pancakes For One, naturally sweet Banana Pancakes For One, hands-off Small Batch Sheet Pan Pancakes, or keep it simple with Small Batch Pancake Mix.
-There’s a recipe for every pancake lover!
+Looking for more small batch pancake recipes?
+Try our classic Pancakes For One, naturally sweet Banana Pancakes For One, hands-off Small Batch Sheet Pan Pancakes, or keep it simple with Small Batch Pancake Mix.
+Perfect for breakfast any day of the week!

 Why You’ll Love This Recipe

-• Rich and Tangy Flavor: Buttermilk adds a subtle tang and richness that sets these pancakes apart.
+• Rich, Tangy Flavor: Buttermilk adds depth and a subtle tang that sets these pancakes apart.

 Ingredients